mittwald/mittwald-container-action/README.md

 If you want to restart all services, simply omit this input.

+> [!NOTE]
+> Services are only restarted if the response from the `UpdateStack` API indicates that a restart is required.
+> This means that even if a service is **not** in the `skip_recreation` list, it will only be restarted if the stack update included relevant changes.

 > [!TIP]
 > Service names must match the ones defined under `services:` in your YAML.